What this page covers

 If something is highly sensitive, share as little as possible.
 You.one is an AI-powered product.
 It can be useful, but it can also be wrong.
 It is not an emergency service, crisis service, or a substitute for a qualified professional.

-If you have a privacy question or other feedback, use Feedback.
+If you have a privacy question, send a privacy request.
+For other feedback, use Feedback.